austinbeckstead/MacroShare/README.md

   + Send messages over your WebSocket connection:- when the backend receives a message request, it forwards the data to all connections.
   + Connect your WebSocket functionality to your application interface:- In Recipe.js, users can chat about a specific recipe by typing and saving a comment.
 Clients listen for messages, which update the DOM if the selected recipe matches that of the sender.

+## React deliverable
+  + Prerequisite: done- review andd display Simon React
+  + Creating a template starting application using vite and cleaning up what it created: done
+  + Creating a react router that displays stubbed components for the main pieces of your application: done
+  + Converting your previous HTML files into the stubbed components: done